 If you’re in any way affiliated with an educational institution and you aren’t already signed up for Logos’s academic program, stop.
 Do not pass Go.
 Do not collect $200.

-Enroll in the academic program before you add anything else to your Logos library or purchase your first base package.
+Enroll in the academic program before you add anything else to your Logos library.

 Academic program pricing is almost always the best to be found.
 So, being an academic program member will significantly help you stretch your resource budget.